 However, as Forever 21 uses almost identical designs they continue to face lawsuits from other brands, designers and production factories for copying the physical patterns of the designs.
 These constant piracy lawsuits may shed a negative light on the owners, but it has yet to affect the company’s revenue, particularly because the Forever 21 customer base continues to get expensive designs at unbelievably cheap prices.

-Forever 21’s production model allows the company to overtake many of the brands offering clothes at a similar price point.
-Not only can Forever 21 undersell most other companies, their ability to rapidly change their products gives them an advantage no other company has been able to successfully match yet.
+Forever 21’s production model allows the company to overtake many of its competing brands offering clothes at a similar price point.
+Not only can Forever 21 undersell most other companies, their ability to rapidly change their products gives them an advantage above many fashion retail companies.
 As Forever 21 continues to build its client base with the developing of new brands and products, they simultaneously threaten any foundation their competition mistakenly believed they had.

-Also, Forever 21’s focus on retail locations rather than marketing has allowed them to occupy some of the most sought after real estate in major cities around the globe, bringing their products to almost every market available.
+Also, Forever 21’s focus on retail locations rather than advertising has allowed them to occupy some of the most sought after real estate in major cities around the globe, making their products readily available and accessible to almost every market available.
 As they continue to expand they will also continue acquiring knowledge about the evolving global fashion landscape, and in particular about competitors like ZARA, Hennes & Mauritz (H&M), Uniqlo and many other competitors.

 Labor disputes: Forever 21 recently faced disputes over their workers’ labor conditions and pay.
 The Los Angeles Labor Department reported than an investigation into Forever 21 uncovered evidence of “significant” violations of federal laws on minimum wage, overtime, and record keeping by vendors supplying the company.
 The suit is ongoing, which means that it will continue to tarnish the brand’s reputation as well as limit desire to work at the company.